DinisCruz/Book_Generation_Z_Developer/content/3.technologies/content/AST.md

 weight: 40
 ---

-[AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (Abstract Syntax Tree) is a graph representation of source code primarly used by compilers to read code and generate the target binaries.
+[AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (Abstract Syntax Tree) is a graph representation of source code primarily used by compilers to read code and generate the target binaries.

 For example, the AST of this code sample:
 ```